alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 and has indentations to glue it to its neighbours.
 Each four segments join together to form a quarter half-shape, so we need 32 in total for the whole shape.

-I have done some prototypes with scissors and they are a huge pain to cut.
-Luckily I now have access to a laser cutter which makes short work of the segments.

 After gluing together the segments they form two half-spheroids, that have to be joined together with the structure inside.
 Finally, a coating of acrylic spray gives it a water-resistant finish.

+I have created some prototypes with scissors and they are a huge pain to cut.
+Luckily I now have access to a laser cutter which makes short work of the segments.

 ## ❤️‍🔥 Hydrogen Prejudice